Complement system: Complement deficiency

+Complement regulation is suggested to play a role in pregnancy.
+Improper alternative complement pathway activation may mediate recurrent immune-mediated fetal loss.

 The complement system is also becoming increasingly implicated in diseases of the central nervous system such as Alzheimer's disease and other neurodegenerative conditions such as spinal cord injuries.

 Deficiencies of the terminal pathway predispose to both autoimmune disease and infections (particularly Neisseria meningitidis, due to the role that the membrane attack complex ("MAC") plays in attacking Gram-negative bacteria).

 Infections with N. meningitidis and N. gonorrhoeae are the only conditions known to be associated with deficiencies in the MAC components of complement.
 40–50% of those with MAC deficiencies experience recurrent infections with N. meningitidis.

 Deficiencies in complement regulators

 Mutations in the genes of complement regulators, especially factor H, have been associated with atypical hemolytic uremic syndrome, and C3 glomerulopathy.
 Both of these disorders are currently thought to be due to complement overactivation either on the surface of host cells or in plasma, with the molecular location of genetic variation in complement proteins providing clues into the underlying disease processes.
 Moreover, several single nucleotide polymorphisms and mutations in the complement factor H gene (the most common of which results in the protein change p.Y402H) have been associated with the common eye disease age-related macular degeneration.
 Polymorphisms of complement component 3, complement factor B, and complement factor I, as well as deletion of complement factor H-related 3 and complement factor H-related 1, also affect a person's risk of developing age-related macular degeneration.

 Mutations in the C1 inhibitor gene can cause hereditary angioedema, a genetic condition resulting from reduced regulation of bradykinin by C1-INH.

 Paroxysmal nocturnal hemoglobinuria is caused by complement breakdown of RBCs due to an inability to make GPI.
 Thus the RBCs are not protected by GPI anchored proteins such as DAF.